pyapp-kit/in-n-out/docs/getting_started.md

 or when manually calling [`Store.process`][in_n_out.Store.process] to specify that only the first processor should be used.

-Note that all processors recieve the same object (the return value of the function being injected into).
+Note that all processors receive the same object (the return value of the function being injected into).
 They are *not* chained, and any value returned by a processor will be ignored.